 Weight loss

-Losing as little as ten percent of your body weight can decrease your cholesterol levels.
+Losing as little as ten percent of your body weight can decrease cholesterol levels.
 If you are overweight, evaluate your diet and physical activity levels and begin making changes.
-Eating whole foods and opting for a healthy snack can help lower your cholesterol levels.
-Additionally, increasing your activity levels can help you lose weight and lower your cholesterol levels.
+Eating whole foods and a healthy snack can help lower cholesterol levels.
+Additionally, increasing your activity levels can help you lose weight and lower cholesterol.

 Alcohol consumption

 Moderate alcohol consumption has been shown to increase HDL cholesterol levels.
 It is important to note that the benefits of alcohol consumption are not strong enough to recommend those who do not drink to begin drinking.
-When it comes to alcohol consumption, women should not drink more than one alcoholic beverage and men should not drink more than two alcoholic beverages a day.
+When it comes to alcohol consumption, women should not drink more than one alcoholic beverage, and men should not consume more than two alcoholic beverages a day.

-High cholesterol levels are dangerous and can lead to a number of cardiovascular problems, including heart disease, stroke and peripheral artery disease.
-Knowing how to mange your cholesterol levels through healthy lifestyle changes can lower your risk of developing these health issues.
-Get active, get in shape and eat a healthy diet to lower your cholesterol levels.
+High cholesterol levels are dangerous and can lead to cardiovascular problems, including heart disease, stroke, and peripheral artery disease.
+Healthy lifestyle changes can lower one's risk of developing these health issues.
+One should get active, get in shape, and eat a healthy diet to reduce cholesterol levels.

 ,